 - Note: We do our best to encourage all community partners in ULink49 to update their profile and post their available opportunities every semester.
 If you cannot find a current opportunity posting from your desired agency, please contact Glendie Domingo-Lipar

 Update: Looking for a service learning placement site?
 Come meet our community partners in person!
-ATTEND THE FALL 2017 INTERNSHIP & SERVICE LEARNING FAIR - WED., SEPT 6, 2017
+ATTEND THE SPRING 2018 INTERNSHIP & SERVICE LEARNING FAIR - TUES., FEB 6 & WED., FEB 7, 2018

 - If you do not hear from the agency that you applied to within 2-3 days, contact them directly.